Skip links

 Privacy Policy

-Yesod Europe Notice and Policy for the Collection and Use of Personal Information
+Yesod Europe Notice and Policy for the Collection and Use of Personal Data

 Yesod Europe (“Yesod Europe”) is a program of the American Jewish Joint Distribution Committee Europe, Asia and Africa Foundation located at H-1053 Budapest, Ferenciek tere 7-8.
 II. lph.
 Email: info@jdc.org (“AJJDC EAA”).
 AJJDC EAA is the data controller.
-This Privacy Policy describes how we collect, use, share, and retain personally identifiable information you provide.
+This Privacy Policy explains what personal data we collect about you, why we collect it, how we use it, and what rights you have in relation to it.
 It is important that this information is handled lawfully and appropriately in line with pertinent law, including, where applicable, the requirements of the EU General Data Protection Regulation (“GDPR”).
 We take data protection duties seriously because we respect the trust that is being placed in us to use personal information appropriately and responsibly.
 This Privacy Policy does not cover the practices of our licensees or business partners (such as vendors, sponsors, or advertisers).

 What is Personal Data?